 #1.
 Find it

 After inducing hypnosis I asked the client to imagine a specific situation in daily life that would cause her to feel that fear.
 The situation she chose was her brother’s wedding reception which was held in a hotel.
 In fact, not being able to attend her brother’s wedding reception was the last straw that motivated her to try something as bizarre as hypnosis.

-Describing this event brought back some of the uncomfortable feelings associated it.
+Describing this experience brought back some of the uncomfortable feelings associated it.
 I then asked the client to describe the first time she ever had a panic attack.
 Every client can remember the first time because it was so unexpected.
 The fear just seemed to come out of nowhere.
 It enveloped them.

 #2.
 Feel it

 I asked the client if it would be all right to let some of that feeling come up so we could release it.
 When working with intense fear a permission-based approach provides much-needed safety.
 I reassured her that she was in control of how much she allowed to come up.
 Giving the client a choice regarding how much of the feeling to allow made it safe for her to feel it.

 The easiest way to connect with the feeling is to focus attention in the body.
 So once I had the client’s permission to let the feeling come up, I simply asked her where in her body she was feeling it.
 She answered, “All over.”
 This is typically how anxiety expresses.
 It's a pervasive, antsy feeling that is felt throughout the body.
 But for regression, we need to identify a targeted emotion like fear or anger.

 To get a clear bridge to the past you need to connect with an actual emotion.
 Emotions are felt primarily in the throat, chest and gut.
 “That’s good.”
 I encouraged.
 “That feeling is allowed to be there.
 Where are you feeling it the most?”

-Once the client had identified one of these areas, I asked her to keep her focus on that place in her body.
+Once the client had identified a targeted area in her torso, I asked her to keep her focus on that feeling in her body.
 I then asked for a Subjective Unit of Distress (SUD).
 “On a scale of 1 – 10, where 10 is the strongest it has ever been, how strong is that feeling right now?”
 The client reported that it was about an 8.
 That's great!
 Anything above a 7 is enough intensity to Bridge back on.
 But I asked her if it would be okay to let it come up "just a little bit more" to give us a stronger connection to the causal event.

 Most of the time the intensity of emotion in an ISE is significantly less than what the client is experiencing in adult life.
 So doing the healing work in the ISE is much easier on the client.
 Think of it as pulling out a seedling by the roots.
 It’s much easier than trying to cut down the whole forest.

 I continued to regress back through earlier events until we located the ISE.
 It turned out that the client's fear got seeded during the experience of being born!
 As an infant, the client got stuck in the birth canal.
 She felt overwhelmed with panic because she couldn’t move.
 This taught her to fear closed in places.

 The fear of being trapped got stored in her body-mind system for future reference.
 From that moment on, every time she found herself in a tight spot, the fear would grow a little stronger.
-As she got older there were more and more tight places she needed to avoid so she could feel safe.
+As she got older, there were more and more tight places that she needed to avoid to feel safe.
 Eventually, venturing outside of her comfort zone would bring on a panic attack.
-The next step was to heal it.

 #3.
 Heal it